zero-radiance/zero-radiance.github.io/_source_/content/surface-gradient.md

 It's interesting to compare the last equation with the equation (12), and to see that they indeed match (up to the normalization factor).

-While we can solve this equation by projecting the object-space normal onto the tangent plane using the equations (27) and (31), it's more efficient to find the solution geometrically:
+While we can solve this equation for \\(\Gamma\\) by projecting the object-space normal onto the tangent plane using the equations (27) and (31), it's more efficient to find the solution geometrically:

 {{< figure src="/img/grad_obj.png" caption="Surface gradient and the object-space normal." >}}